filonico/UNIX_and_bash_basics/README.md

 Dmel.COI.fasta          Dmel_GCF.000001215.4_genomic.fna.gz
 Dmel.mito.genome.gb

-#list all the files in a directory with a Long listing format; note that ls -s can be abbreviated with ll
+#list all the files in a directory with a Long listing format
+#note that ls -s can be abbreviated with ll
 $ ls -l example_files/
 total 43325
 drwxrwxrwx 1 filonico filonico      512 Jun 20 20:09 ./